AbhiNow0909/PathFinder/README.md

 After roadmap generation, the system validates:

--Prerequisite ordering violations
+- Prerequisite ordering violations
--Time overflow
+- Time overflow
--Weak-topic coverage
+- Weak-topic coverage
--Structural consistency
+- Structural consistency

 If violations occur:

--The planner is re-invoked with feedback
+- The planner is re-invoked with feedback
--The roadmap is revised
+- The roadmap is revised
--The process repeats until valid
+- The process repeats until valid

 This introduces a self-correcting agentic loop, improving reliability.